devcartel/pyrfa/pyrfa/README.md

     FPCO FPKC FPRD FPGO

 __Pyrfa.getSymbolListWatchList()__
-Return names of the subscribed symbol Lists.
+Return names of the subscribed symbol Lists with service names.

     >>> p.getSymbolListWatchList()
-    0#BMCA 0#ARCA
+    0#BMCA.RDFD 0#ARCA.RDFD

 __Pyrfa.symbolListSubmit(_Command, Tuple_)__
 For a provider client to publish a list of symbols to MDH/ADH under data domain 10, available commands are: